graphnex/privacy-from-visual-entities/ARTIFACT-EVALUATION.md

 This section includes the link to a zip file related to each model trained in the article.
 Models can be extracted in the folder ``trained_models`` and then used within the testing pipeline to obtain the predictions on the testing sets of the datasets avoiding to re-train the model for scratch.

-**Disclaimer** Trained models are not yet available and under preparation for release on a Zenodo record (empty links).
+**Disclaimer** Trained models are not yet available (empty links) and under preparation for release on a Zenodo record to comply with FAIR principles and Open Research.

 <details>
 <summary> Show table of models and links for GIP and GPA analysis (Section 6.7, Tables 3 and 4) </summary>